nowshad-hasan/cse-resources/guides/landing job.md

 13. I’m interviewing with [role of your interviewer] at [company/type of company].
 What kinds of questions will they ask, and how should I answer them?
 14. What are the best questions for me to ask a hiring manager in a job interview for [job title] at [company/type of company]?
 15. I’m interviewing for [job title] at [company] and know nothing about the company.
 What do I need to know about them for my interview?

+1) Build a story bank
+- Create a library of 10-15 stories in STAR format
+- Link each story to common interview questions it might apply to
+- Bias towards recent stories, if possible

+2) Mistakes level you
+- When asked about mistakes, don’t choose trivial examples to look good
+- Mistakes give clues about your level of experience
+- If your biggest career mistake is “breaking a software build”, you probably haven’t had a big scope.

+3) Audit your stories for clarity
+- Ask family or friends for feedback on your stories
+- Make the situation, task, and result short and clear.
+- If your stories confuse strangers, they will confuse the interviewer.

+4) Specificity matters
+- Be specific in your answers about what you did
+- “I led the project” leaves an open loop.
+Close it.
+- Numbers build trust
+- “Improved wait time” vs “Improved wait time from 4 hours to 10 minutes”

+5) Don’t use “we” statements:
+- When answering questions, don’t use “We”.
+Use “I”.
+- An interviewer wants to know what “you” did
+- When you say “we”, your answer loses credibility